Skip to main content

 5. Pray Intently

 We serve our younger sisters best when we uphold them in sustained, fervent prayer.
-Let us diligently go before the Throne of Grace on their behalf - for wisdom, strength, protection, provision and influence.
-Our seasoned prayers have long-term impact to strengthen the spiritual lives and mission of those who will soon lead others, in turn.
+Let us diligently go before the Throne of Grace on their behalf - for wisdom, strength, protection, provision, and influence.
+Our seasoned prayers have a long-term impact on strengthening the spiritual lives and mission of those who will soon lead others, in turn.

 With gentle intentionality, let us older women embrace the privilege of meaningfully enhancing the lives of those coming behind us.